By now, everyone in the business world should know about the GDPR. But, do you know the scope of the GDPR?

-What do you mean worldwide?
-Isn’t it only for those Europe countries you listed above?
+What does it mean worldwide?
+Isn’t it only for those countries listed above?

-But the truth is, if someone outside of the EU wants to treat personal data from one of those countries above, they must comply as well with the rules.
+The countries mentioned earlier must comply with the law.
+But the truth is, if someone outside of the EU wants to handle personal data from citizens of those countries, they must comply as well with the rules.

-But if a company based in Canada wants to treat personal data from Spain or France, they need to collect their data accordingly with the GDPR normative.
+But if a company based in Canada wants to treat personal data from Spain or France, they need to collect their data according to GDPR norms.

-So basically the GDPR is a European regulation for European countries, but all the countries outside Europe that interact or collect personal data from Europeans must comply with GDPR.
+So, basically, the GDPR is a European regulation for European countries, but all non-European countries that interact or collect personal data from Europeans must comply with GDPR.

-Each country has his own DPA (Data Protection Authority) which deals with the complaints.
+Each country has its own DPA (Data Protection Authority), which deals with the complaints.

-The complaint can come from singular persons, companies, organ of state or anyone who find irregularities.
+Complaints can come from companies, organs of state, or anyone who finds irregularities.

-You can find the list of DPA’s (Data Protection Authorities) here by country.
+You can find the list of DPA’s (Data Protection Authorities) here.

-To complain you should email your country DPA with all the necessary information about the company and why she’s not complaining or respecting the data they collected.
+To complain, you should email your country’s DPA with all the necessary information about the company and why it’s not respecting the data they collected.